simongravelle/nmrformd/docs/source/index.rst

-    Figure: Examples of systems that can be analyzed using NMRforMD, from left to right: a bulk water system, a lennard-jones fluid, and a lysozyme in water.
+    Figure: Examples of systems that can be analyzed using NMRforMD, from left to right: a bulk water system, a lennard-jones fluid, and a lysozyme protein in contact with a thin layer of water molecules.

 Datasets
 --------